invertase/tutorials/README.md

 A collection of open-source tutorials by us and the open-source community.

-The tutorials are listed below with links to view the tutorial via our Codorial website and a short description of what it covers.
+The tutorials are listed below with links to view the tutorial via our Codorial service and include a short description of what each one covers.

 PR's are welcome to add more tutorials or modify existing ones.